sjain882/OMSI-Presentation-Tools/README.md

 Also required is uninterrupted access to OMSI 2's log file (`OMSI 2\logfile.txt`).
 If this is not accessible for any reason (open handle, or `-nolog` OMSI 2 launch option) the tool will exit on launch.

+You are not required to run OMSI 2 as administrator for this tool to work.

 Please refer to the **[full in-depth Steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2569510456)**.

 **[YouTube tutorial & suggested usage](https://www.youtube.com/watch?v=pvU8gO66mTs)**